-TransPRK on the other hand, is an advanced surface ablation where no cut is made to the cornea.
+TransPRK on the other hand, is an Advanced Surface Ablation procedure where no cut is made to the cornea.
 During surgery, the uppermost surface layer of cells – also known as the epithelium layer – is removed using laser.
 Laser correction is then applied to the underlying cornea.

 As the epithelium cells have regenerative properties, these cells will grow back on its own in 3-5 days.
 In this way, corneal tissue loss and nerve damage can be better preserved.

-For every surgery, the surgeon is of paramount importance.
-An experienced and capable surgeon will keep surgical complications in check.
-Furthermore, reduced time taken during surgery done by an experience surgeon will result in more accurate results.
-As such, you may want to make sure the surgeon is well experienced in laser refractive procedures and is board certified.
+An experienced & capable surgeon will keep surgical complications in check.
+Furthermore, reduced time taken during surgery done by an experienced surgeon will result in more accurate results.
+As such, you may want to make sure the surgeon is experienced in laser refractive procedures and is board certified.
 You may also want to check if he has a good reputation in the community, and if he is committed to his patients before, during and after the surgery.

 Most surgeons will set it as 18 years and above.
 Some will set it as 16 years and above but the eye power should also have been stable for the past two years.
 Parents’ consent will also be needed for the younger patients.
 There is no oldest age limit but those over 60 years of age frequently have cataracts developing and would be better served by a cataract operation.